Haipeng Luo

 • reinforcement learning

-• learning in games
+• multi-agent learning

 Representative Papers